Vijay Mallya: Accusations

 UBS went to court in 2018, seeking to evict Mallya, his son Sidhartha and his mother Lalith from Cornwall Terrace.
 A trial was set for May 2019.
 The trial did not go ahead since Mallya drew up a settlement with UBS.
 According to the terms of the agreement, Mallya can remain in the property and if the mortgage is not repaid by April 2020, UBS has a right to immediate possession.
 Mallya must also pay the interest of £820,333 accrued up to April 2019 plus any further amount accrued up to 1 May 2020.
 He was also instructed to pay legal costs of £1,047,081 and receivers' costs of £223,863.
 In December 2018, the court ruled that he can be extradited to India to face fraud investigations.
 In July 2019, Mallya was granted permission to appeal to London's High Court against his extradition.
 In April 2020, the plea file by Vijay Mallya against his extradition to India was rejected by London High court.

 Vijay Mallya lost his final appeal against extradition.
 Mallya had filed an appeal in the UK Supreme Court earlier in month of May 2020 in the wake of losing an appeal in the London High Court against an extradition order to India on alleged charges of fraud and money laundering related to unrecovered loans to Kingfisher Airlines.
 It was said that he could be extradited in next 28 days.
 However, in October 2020 the Indian government was notified that Mallya could not be currently extradited due to an unspecified "confidential legal matter".

 On 11 July 2022, the Supreme Court sentenced Mallya to four months in jail and imposed a Rs 2,000 fine on him in a 2017 contempt of court case.
-He was convicted of contempt in 2017 over transferring $40 million to his children in violation of court orders.

-While awarding him a jail term, the top court also asked Mallya to deposit the $40 million with 8 percent interest within four weeks to the Supreme Court legal services authority.
-A failure to do so would lead to attachment of properties and a further sentence of two months.
+He was convicted of contempt in 2017 over transferring US$40 million to his children in violation of court orders.
+In addition to the jail term, the top court required Mallya to deposit the $40 million with 8 percent interest within four weeks to the Supreme Court legal services authority, on pain of attachment of properties and a further sentence of two months.